IgniteUI/igniteui-docfx/en/components/for_of.md

     });
 }
 ```

 ### Local Variables

 The `igxFor` directive includes the following helper properties in its context: `even`, `odd`, `first` and `last`.
 They are used to identify the current element position in the collection.
-The following code snippet demonstrates how to use the `even` property in an `ng-template`.
+The following code snippet demonstrates how to use the `even` property in an `ng-template`. Аn `even` class will be assigned to every even div element:

 ```html
 <ng-template igxFor let-item